 The appeal will be heard in the Circuit Court.
 The party filing the appeal must

-be prepared to pay a filing fee of $276.00 for a non-jury trial
+be prepared to pay a filing fee of (see fee sheet) for a circuit civil case

 If you, the plaintiff, win, how do you collect the judgment?

 If the defendant does not pay the judgment (after the appeal time has run-14 days)

 it is up to you and not the court to take one of the following